Summaries below are for convenience only and may be out-of-date. Use our Government directory to get the latest official information.

 When a private pleasure boat enters Canada, the boat must dock at an approved marine reporting site, and the captain immediately report to Canadian Border Services Agency (CBSA) by calling the Telephone Reporting Centre (TRC): 1-888-226-7277 before proceeding to any other Canadian destination.
 (NEXUS members use different procedures.)
 If weather forces docking at another location, the master must immediately call the TRC, a CBSA office, or the RCMP and follow instructions.

 If you are cruising or fishing in Canadian waters, you do NOT need to contact the CBSA.
 But, if you enter Canadian waters and dock, anchor, meet up with another boat, or drop off or pick up anyone or any thing, you must contact the CBSA on your return.
 Similarly, if you cross into USA waters while cruising or fishing, you do not need to contact the CBSA.
 [June 2017]

 U.S. Citizens entering Canada:

-Americans require photo identification and proof of citizenship to enter Canada.
-(Americans returning home must have additional identification to comply with U.S. rules.
-See Entering the U.S.A. by Boat.)
-American citizens may be refused entry to Canada due to criminal, security or medical reasons.
-Canadian border officials can refuse entry to Canada if you've been convicted of driving under the influence (car or boat).
+Americans require photo ID and proof of citizenship to enter Canada.
+More important - Americans returning home must have additional identification to comply with U.S. rules.
+(Entering the U.S.A. by Boat) American citizens may be refused entry to Canada due to criminal, security lists or medical reasons - if in doubt, check before you go.
+Canadian border officials can refuse entry to Canada if you've been convicted of a misdemeanor or a DUI (driving under the influence car or boat).
 American citizens may be eligible for a Temporary Resident Permit Canada (TRP).
 [Government directory: Immigration ]

 Other Canadian Regulations for foreign boaters: